GideonBature/bitcoin-gui-rs/README.md

 `bitcoin-gui-rs` is a Proof of Concept (POC) for a standalone GUI application that interacts with Bitcoin Core using a Rust-based GUI framework (Tauri).
 Bitcoin Core's multiprocess feature separates its components into different executables (`bitcoin-node`, `bitcoin-wallet`, `bitcoin-gui`), and each of them can be run as different processes, with the `bitcoin-node` connected to the bitcoin network and the `bitcoin-wallet` and `bitcoin-gui` connected to the `bitcoin-node` through a socket pair, using an IPC for communication between them everything through a capnp proton, but in this POC, the GUI is treated as an independent binary (`bitcoin-node`) that communicates with Bitcoin Core via a Rust IPC interface.

+You can check more about Bitcoin Multiprocess from this [document](https://github.com/ryanofsky/bitcoin/blob/pr/ipc/doc/design/multiprocess.md) by ryanofsky.
+This work was heavily inspired by His work.

 ## Features
 - Standalone GUI built with Rust (Tauri).
 - Communicates with Bitcoin Core through an IPC interface.